Beluki/Tileboard/README.md

 Each letter in a FEN position is translated to a filename, prepended with `l` or `u` depending on whether it's lowercase/uppercase in the position.

-For example, the [/Source/Tiles/merida/42][] folder contains the files:
+For example, the [/Source/Tiles/merida/42][] folder contains the files (those are just .png images without the extension):

 ```
 lb  lk  ln  lp  lq  lr  ub  uk  un  up  uq  ur
 ```

-If a letter has no different lowercase/uppercase representation (e.g: # or other unicode symbols), no prefix is needed.
+If a letter has no different lowercase/uppercase representation (e.g: `#` or unicode symbols), no prefix is needed.
 No extension either, because Pillow detects it (you can mix formats).

 Here are two examples (the tiles are included in the [/Tools/checkers][] folder):